-A couple months ago, HauteLook had DVF on clearance.
+A while ago, Off Fifth had DVF on clearance.
 I love Diane von Furstenberg the woman and I also love Diane von Furstenberg the fashion so I was excited to possibly score some more DVF for my wardrobe at a reasonable price.
-I was even more excited to see some DVF jumpsuits featured and available in a size 14.
-I frantically clicked BUY before it sold out and a couple days later a black and white printed DVF jumpsuit was at my front door.
+I was even more excited to see some DVF jumpsuits featured and available in sizes 14 and 16.
+I frantically clicked BUY before it sold out and a couple of days later a DVF jumpsuit was at my front door.
 I raced upstairs and tore open the bag.

 Seek Stretch: Jersey and Lycra-infused Jumpsuits

 From my experience, if you’re between sizes, size up.
 Jumpsuits often run short in the torso and are prone to cling on the bum; stretchy jumpsuits don’t have to have a slim fit so sizing up can add comfort and better drape on your lower half.
-My local dry cleaner was able to shorten my Karen Kane jumpsuit for only $10 and I have had tailors and dry cleaners adjust the length of straps and even take in seams on jersey pieces for just a few dollars.
+My local dry cleaner was able to shorten a jumpsuit for only $10 and I have had tailors and dry cleaners adjust the length of straps and even take in seams on jersey pieces for just a few dollars.

 Fabric makes the difference whether you can wear a stretchy jumpsuit to a wedding, the workplace, or if it’s best left for the bar or a beach barbecue.
-Matte jersey, crepe jersey, and silk jersey have a more elegant finish, hold dye better providing a richer color, and are less clingy making them better for dressier or more formal situations.
-If you feel a jumpsuit may be inappropriate for the office, you’re probably correct.
-Even crepe jersey jumpsuits can be clingy, especially on the rear, and often have silhouettes or details that may be too trendy for an office setting.
-A wrap-style dress with an added cami can look appropriate at work, but a jumpsuit with the same bodice may be seen as unprofessional.
-Always steer on the side of conservativeness when considering a work wardrobe.
+Matte jersey, crepe jersey, and silk jersey have a more elegant finish, hold dye better providing a richer color, and are less clingy making them better for dressier or more formal events.
+These days you can find many stretchy formal fabrics that are embellished with metallic threads, embroidery, sequins, and beading.

 Shop Plus Size Jumpsuits: